 From a high level, that’s how the two companies’ lessons compare.
 The key takeaway here is that the Pimsleur lessons take around 45 minutes to an hour to complete from start to finish, and place a very strong emphasis on listening and speaking in the context of actual conversations.

-Our Thoughts On The Duolingo Course
+Our Thoughts On Duolingo

 Let’s switch gears now and cover the major pros and cons of the Duolingo program.
 This should help round out the details in terms of comparing these two courses.

 The foremost highlight of the Duolingo course is the fact they offer a free version.
 In my opinion, it’s pretty admirable and I like that their language programs are accessible to everyone.